ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 - Ongoing Issues
 - Ongoing Experiments A/B tests

+## MANAGER - Topics for 1 on 1 with Manager

+- spending training allowance

 ## Estimates

 We changed the estimate to original estimate because he suggest not to change estimate to remaining estimate